-I called a family doctor– "no, there are no appointments today" … I had an urgent need.
-I felt pain in my side, and I couldn't help myself and I cried to her on the phone, and she tells me "no".
-No-no! what could I do?
+I called a family doctor [and was told], “No, there are no appointments today.” … I had an urgent need.
+I felt pain in my side, and I couldn’t help myself and I cried to her on the phone, and she tells me “No, no, no!”
+What could I do?
 I went to the clinic and confronted her.
-I told her 'Listen, I'm down and out.
-No. I'm not leaving your clinic until you help me.'
+I told her, “Listen, I’m down and out.
+No. I’m not leaving your clinic until you help me!”
 It took hours until I received an appointment with a family doctor.

-In this part, Nora suffers to the point of humiliation.
-She says that in public system you are treated badly: "It's like Yalla ["hurry on" in spoken Arabic.
-RA], like a gaggle of hens".
-Later on, Nora moved to the (semi-) privatized system through the supplementary insurance.
+In her account, Nora suffers to the point of humiliation.
+She related that in the public system you are treated badly: “It’s like Yalla [“hurry up” in spoken Arabic], like a gaggle of hens.”
+Later, Nora moved to the (semi-) privatized system made available with supplementary insurance.

-Yossi, a Mizrahi middle-aged locksmith from a peripheral relatively poor Jewish town tells another story that starts with a work injury:
+Yossi, a middle-aged Mizrahi locksmith from a relatively poor Jewish town in the periphery told another story relating to a work injury:

-I haven't worked because of my ankle for almost six months.
-I fell in the dining room [at work] ...
+I haven’t worked because of my ankle for almost six months ...
 So, here there are two doctors: one is blabbering, and the other listening.
-The first one talks to the other doctor ...
-Really, they are not interested in treating you, … eventually, He writes something to himself [and says to me], "Okay, take this [medicine] and leave."
-I didn't like it that much ...
+The first one talks to the other ...
+Really, they are not interested in treating you.…Eventually, he writes something to himself [and says to me], “Okay, take this [medicine] and leave.”
+I didn’t like it that much ...

-Later on, Yossi had to be operated, but he refused:
+Later, Yossi needed an operation, but refused:

 Why?
 Because I was afraid that they will bring in an apprentice.
 Sometimes the doctor stands still and brings in an apprentice.
-And I don't want him to instruct [the apprentice] on my expense.
-I went to a private doctor because he knows - I said to him: are you doing this to me?
-He told me: Yes.
-And it was the most important [surgery] I've had ... we paid what was needed to be paid and we did it.
+And I don’t want him to instruct [the apprentice] at my expense.
+I went to a private doctor because he knows.
+I said to him: “Are you doing [the surgery]?”
+He told me: “Yes.”
+And it was the most important [surgery] I’ve had ...
+We paid what was needed to be paid and we did it.

-Yossi too used the "Yalla" word to explain the attitude of humiliation.
-The Orthopedic "Treats you but not really treats you.
-Yalla, Yalla! finished? send in the next in line! … it's like a factory, a conveyor line.
-Again, in Yossi's story one does not notice any sign of victory, contempt or mockery of the public system.
-The story starts with a frustrating experience on the border of humiliation and ends with privatized medicine that carries a price tag.
+Yossi too used the word “Yalla” to convey humiliation.
+The orthopedic doctors “treats you but [does] not really treats you.
+Yalla, Yalla!
+Finished?
+Send in the next [person] in line! … It’s like a factory, a conveyor belt.”
+Again, Yossi’s story conveys no sign of victory, contempt. or mockery of the public system.
+The story starts with a frustrating experience, bordering on humiliation, and ends with privatized medicine that carries a price tag.

-Jaafar, a working-class middle-aged Arab construction professional and building team manager tells another story on work injury:
+Ja’far, a middle-aged working-class Arab construction professional and a building team manager told another story about a work injury:

 My worker was wounded by a nail at work ...
 I went to the clinic.
-They told me: 'You must go to X [a clinic in town], he needs trauma.' … So, I went there.
-I took the guy.
-I went to X - there was this disgusting doctor there.
-He's a trauma doctor, for cases like this. [but[ he didn't agree to see him ... because he stained the entire clinic with blood. [so] I took a referral letter and went to Nazareth English [private] Hospital.
+They told me: “You must go to [another clinic in town]; he needs trauma [care].” … So, I took the guy and went there.
+At this clinic there was this disgusting doctor.
+He’s a trauma doctor, for cases like this, [but] he didn’t agree to see him ... because he stained the entire clinic with blood.
+[So] I took a referral letter and went to the [private] Nazareth English Hospital.
 And all the time, he cries that it hurts, and the blood comes out of his leg.

-Another story of humiliation by Ja'afar is about his father:
+Ja’far shared another story of humiliation about his father: